 Audubon Comes to You (In-Person Visits to Your Classroom)- This program provides experiences in Central Ohio classrooms.
 These 1 1/2 hour programs include an engaging presentation to get children excited about the STEM topic at hand and continue with an interactive hands-on activity to reinforce learning.
 Optional 1 hour, add-on outdoor adventure experiences are available and will give children the opportunity to explore and connect with the world around them in their own schoolyard!
 Program topics to choose from include: Birding Basics (K-2), Habitats (K-5), Birds and Migration (3rd-5th) Nature Connections (K-5)

-Audubon Teacher Toolkits (New for Homeschool and Classrooms During the 2020-2021 School Year) - The Grange Insurance Audubon Center is excited to offer a resource for teachers and their classrooms across Central Ohio during this undprecedented school year!
+Audubon Teacher Toolkits - The Grange Insurance Audubon Center is excited to offer a resource for teachers and their classrooms across Central Ohio this school year!
 Teachers will have the option to reserve Teacher Toolkits with lessons, activities, scientific equipment for observation and exploration in the schoolyard and support from our education staff.
 Bird Study and Habitat Detectives toolkits are available.
 Please contact Allison Clark, Education Program Manager, to scheduled your toolkit check out this school year!
-These toolkits will be available November 1st, 2020.

-Audubon Adventure Resources (Also New for Homeschool and Classroom Teachers during the 2020-2021 School Year) - Parents and teachers... do you remember those fun and engaging Weekly Readers from your childhood?
+Audubon Adventure Resources (for Homeschool and Classroom Teachers during the 2021-2022 School Year) - Parents and teachers... do you remember those fun and engaging Weekly Readers from your childhood?
 We are now offering a similar resource, Audubon Adventures!
 Each Audubon Adventure topic will be accompanied with an engaging activity for reinforcement.

 Conservation Classroom Partnerships (Year Long Partnership) -